daniSanClemen98/Meta-Ad-performance/README.md

 The monthly analysis focused on June, where daily impressions showed only minor fluctuations throughout the month.
 The lowest-performing day were 13 days over the month, with approximately 1,300 impressions, while the highest-performing day were the remaining 14 days left, reaching around 1,400 impressions.
 Overall, the variation in daily impressions was relatively small, indicating stable campaign performance throughout the month.

 * #### Weekly Trend & Age

 <p align="center">
 <img width="879" height="497" alt="image" src="https://github.com/user-attachments/assets/82a0a4ee-4359-4047-bf1a-ce223f92a413" />
 </p>

+The weekly impressions trend reveals a consistent distribution across the four ad formats over the 15-week period analyzed.

+Stories generated the highest number of impressions, beginning with approximately 1,759 impressions in Week 19 before increasing steadily to around 2,885 impressions between Weeks 20 and 31.
+During Week 32, impressions declined sharply to approximately 1,059.

+Image ads ranked second, recording approximately 1,828 impressions in Week 19 before increasing to around 2,947 impressions throughout Weeks 20 to 31, followed by a significant decrease to 1,054 impressions in Week 32.

+Carousel ads followed closely behind, generating approximately 494 impressions in Week 19 and increasing to around  973 impressions during Weeks 20 to 31 before dropping to approximately 286 impressions in Week 32.

+Video ads recorded the lowest performance throughout the analyzed period, starting with approximately 2,755 impressions in Week 19, rising to around 4,307 impressions between Weeks 20 and 31, and declining to approximately 1,600 impressions in Week 32.

+Overall, all four ad formats followed a very similar pattern, characterized by a gradual increase in impressions during the middle weeks followed by a noticeable decline in the final week of the analysis.
+Among them, Stories consistently generated the highest number of impressions, while Video ads remained the lowest-performing format.

+The age distribution shows that impressions were concentrated among younger audiences.
+The highest number of impressions was recorded for 16-year-olds, with approximately 7,246 impressions, followed by a sharp decline at age 17 to around 3,122 impressions.

+From ages 18 to 20, impressions increased again, reaching approximately 4,814 impressions at age 20.
+Between ages 21 and 29, impressions remained relatively stable, averaging around 5,629 impressions, with only minor fluctuations.

+Beginning at age 30, impressions showed a gradual downward trend, decreasing from approximately 4,641 impressions to around 677 impressions by age 43.
+A slight increase was observed at ages 44 and 45, reaching approximately 900 impressions, before declining once again to around 308 impressions by age 50.

+Overall, the results indicate that impressions were concentrated primarily among younger audiences, particularly individuals in their late teens and twenties.
+Engagement gradually decreased with age, suggesting that the advertising campaigns reached younger demographics more frequently than older ones.

 * #### Hourly Trend, Ad Type Analysis & Country